Joan de Geneville, 2nd Baroness Geneville: Marriage

 Joan married Roger Mortimer, eldest son of Edmund Mortimer, 2nd Baron Wigmore, and Margaret de Fiennes on 20 September 1301 at the manor of Pembridge.
-Marriage to Joan was highly beneficial to Mortimer as it brought him much influence and prestige in addition to the rich estates he gained through their matrimonial alliance.
+Marriage to Joan was highly beneficial to Mortimer, as it brought him much influence and prestige in addition to the rich estates he gained through their matrimonial alliance, including Ludlow Castle.
+Ludlow became "the capital of the Mortimer empire."

 Three years later in 1304 he succeeded as Baron Mortimer, making Joan Baroness Mortimer.
-He was knighted on Whitsunday 22 May 1306 by King Edward I. The knighting ceremony took place in Westminster Abbey and was known as the Feast of the Swan as all those present made their personal vows upon two swans.
+He was knighted on Whitsunday 22 May 1306 by King Edward I. The knighting ceremony took place in Westminster Abbey and was known as the Feast of the Swans as all those present made their personal vows upon two swans.
 Two hundred and fifty-nine other young men received knighthoods along with Mortimer including the Prince of Wales who would shortly afterwards succeed his father as Edward II.
 Following the ceremony was a magnificent banquet held at the Great Hall of Westminster.

 Upon taking seizen of her Irish lands in 1308, Joan and Mortimer travelled back and forth between their estates in Ireland and those in the Welsh Marches.
-Given that Joan opted to accompany her husband to Ireland rather than remain at home, and that she produced 12 surviving children over a period of just 17 years led Roger Mortimer's biographer Ian Mortimer to suggest they enjoyed a closer and more affectionate relationship than was typical of noble couples in the 14th-century.
+Given that Joan opted to accompany her husband to Ireland rather than remain at home, and that she produced 12 surviving children over a period of just 17 years led Roger Mortimer's biographer Ian Mortimer to suggest they enjoyed a closer and more affectionate relationship than was typical of noble couples in the 14th century.
 He described their union as having been " a mutually beneficial secure medieval partnership".